Flat interest rate vs reducing interest rate

 Flat interest rate formula

-What is reducing interest rate?
+What is reducing rate of interest?

 The reducing interest rate is calculated on the diminishing principal amount.
 Every month when you pay your EMI, your principal loan amount decreases.
 And, when you opt for the reduced interest rate, the interest will be calculated only on the reduced principal amount at the time of EMI payment.

 Each EMI you pay comprises an interest and principal component.
 Therefore each EMI paid lowers the outstanding principal balance.
 In this method, the interest calculation depends on the outstanding loan amount.
 Interest is calculated only on the outstanding principal liability and not the total principal borrowed.
-Also, effective lending rates are taken into account.
-For better planning of your loan repayment journey, we suggest you use a personal loan EMI calculator and know your monthly EMIs in advance.

 Reducing interest rate formula